 Trying to rise to the challenge

-Google, being the most popular search engine in the world means they have a lot of responsibility in the age of pandemics.
+The most popular search engine in the world, Google, means they have a lot of responsibility in the age of pandemics.
 Users will search questions around how to treat or prevent coronavirus such as, what are the symptoms?
 How to wash your hands correctly?

 It is then vital users are able to quickly find a reliable and verified source of information.
-Google has also changed the organisation of the search results list, giving users a help and information section, which directs them to WHO and depending on location, the website of their local health organisations, such as the NHS for the UK.
+Google has also changed the organisation of the search results list.
+Therefore, giving users a help and information section, which directs them to WHO.
+Also, depending on location, the website of their local health organisations, such as the NHS for the UK.

 Google Ads has also blocked ads which are capitalising on the pandemic in order to drive sales.
-Google has already reported that tens of thousands of ads have already been blocked since the beginning of the epidemic in China.
+They have already reported that tens of thousands of ads have already been blocked since the beginning of the epidemic in China.

-So, it is important not to be carried away by the current media avalanche of fear and uncertainty.
+So, don’t let the current media avalanche of fear and uncertainty carry you away.
 Check credible sources of information, and be aware of the messages we are given.